jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (5) The Registrar must make reasonable efforts to give a copy of a direction under subsection (3) or subsection (4) to the social worker concerned.

 ### 130 Restoration of entries
-(1) This section applies to a person if the entry in the Register relating to him or her has been cancelled under section 128(3), or subsection (3) or subsection (4) of section 129.
+(1) This section applies to a person if the entry in the Register relating to the person has been cancelled under section 128(3), or subsection (3) or subsection (4) of section 129.
 (2) On the written application of a person to whom this section applies, the Board must direct the Registrar to restore the entry in the Register relating to the person.

 ### 131 Review of registration of overseas qualified person
-(1) The Board may direct the Registrar to cancel the entry in the Register relating to a social worker who is registered by virtue of being entitled to registration under section 7, if it believes on reasonable grounds that he or she—
+(1) The Board may direct the Registrar to cancel the entry in the Register relating to a social worker who is registered by virtue of being entitled to registration under section 7, if it believes on reasonable grounds that the social worker—
   (a) has in any period of 3 consecutive years since being registered resided outside New Zealand for a period of 6 consecutive months; and
   (b) intends to continue to reside overseas.
 (2) Subsection (1) does not apply to—